hannob/httpstime/README.md

 httpstime
 =========

+> :warning: I do not recommend using this script any more.
+Instead,
+> use an NTP client implementation that supports NTS / RFC 8915.

 Simple bash script to set the system time via HTTPS.
 Born out of frustration with all other existing solutions, see also: